-Since 2010, OIP’s guidelines for agency Chief FOIA Officer Reports have required agencies to examine the five key areas addressed in the 2009 FOIA Guidelines:
+Since 2010, OIP has required agency Chief FOIA Officers to include in their reports steps taken to implement the five key areas addressed in DOJ’s FOIA Guidelines:

 - Applying the Presumption of Openness,